 ‘Big wave riding’s for macho assholes with a death wish.’

-In fact, Besson soon blasted Bigelow again in his allegorical film, LEON: THE PROFESSIONAL (1994), by implicitly linking her to an Evil DEA agent named Willy Blood-played by Willy One Blood-in that film.
-That same year, Bigelow was also implicitly and mischievously linked by Tim Burton to Michelle Pfeiffer’s Selena ‘Catwoman’ Kyle in the twilit, implicitly Lucas supporting and allegorical film, BATMAN RETURNS (1992).
-Burton also implicilty likened her dislike of Lynch to the cranky relationship Lisa Marie’s implicitly Bigelow linked Maila ‘Vampira’ Nurmi had with Johnny Depp’s implicitly Lynch linked Ed Wood jr. in the allegorical and implicitly Lynch roasting film, ED WOOD (1994).
-For his part, Alex Proyas implied that Bigelow had established herself enough that she could be linked to a superhero in his twilit, despondent and allegorical film, THE CROW (1994).
+Curiously, Cameron implicitly affirmed his support for the implicit Lynch roasting intent of POINT BREAK by also implicitly roasting Lynch that year in the implicit form of the dread T-1000 Terminator-played by Robert Patrick-in his twilit, CGI enhanced and allegorical Zonebuster, TERMINATOR 2: JUDGMENT DAY (1991).
+The following year, Bigelow was implicitly and mischievously linked by Tim Burton to Michelle Pfeiffer’s Selena ‘Catwoman’ Kyle in the twilit, implicitly Lucas supporting and allegorical film, BATMAN RETURNS (1992).
+Burton also implicitly likened her dislike of Lynch to the cranky relationship Lisa Marie’s implicitly Bigelow linked Maila ‘Vampira’ Nurmi had with Johnny Depp’s implicitly Lynch linked Ed Wood jr. in the twilit, allegorical and implicitly Lynch roasting film, ED WOOD (1994).
+For his part, Alex Proyas implied that Bigelow had established herself enough that she could be implicitly linked to a superhero in his twilit, despondent and allegorical film, THE CROW (1994).

 ‘We killed you dead!
 There ain’t no coming back!’

-Thus, Proyas implied that, ten years after the art of film had been rescued at the end of STREETS OF FIRE, pure film art for film art’s sake had been killed by directors like Burton and Spielberg with shameless filmmercials like BATMAN and the allegorical Spielberg filmmercial, JURASSIC PARK (1993), with their massive movie tie-in merchandise campaigns and naked lusts for blockbuster loot-a naked lust that Top Dollar summed up too well when at one point he chortled happily, ‘Greed is for amateurs!’
+Thus, Proyas implied that, ten years after the art of film had been rescued at the end of STREETS OF FIRE, pure film art for film art’s sake had been killed by directors like Burton and Spielberg with shameless filmmercials like BATMAN and the twilit, CGI enhanced and allegorical Spielberg filmmercial, JURASSIC PARK (1993), with their massive movie tie-in merchandise campaigns and naked lusts for blockbuster loot-a naked lust that Top Dollar summed up too well when at one point he chortled happily, ‘Greed is for amateurs!’
 Indeed, Proyas implied that film art had been killed so dead, more serious film artists like Bigelow and her hated rival, Lynch, would not be able to save it, like Draven was not able to save, or revive, Webster.
-A gloomy prognosis indeed, and one that Bigelow did her best to dispel when she teamed up again with Sizemore and Smith and replied to LEON: THE PROFESSIONAL, THE CROW and the ’92 re-release of BLADE RUNNER with her biggest and most fearless, artistic, quirky, violent and controversial allegorical film to date, STRANGE DAYS (1995), co-written and co-produced by Cameron, now an ex-husband.
+A gloomy prognosis indeed, and one that Bigelow did her best to dispel when she teamed up again with co-producer and co-writer Cameron-now an ex-husband-Sizemore and Smith and returned to L.A. to implicitly and confidently affirm her commitment to the artbuster and to reply to LEON: THE PROFESSIONAL, THE CROW and the ’92 re-release of BLADE RUNNER with her biggest and most fearless, quirky, violent, twilit, CGI enhanced and controversial allegorical indie docufeature artbuster to date, STRANGE DAYS (1995).

 and you always know when it’s over.